darkn3rd/oop-tut/js/js/README.md

 ## Status

 These lessons will test JavaScript based on the ECMA-262 (ECMAScript) version 3.
-There may some lessons that show alternatives in ECMA-262 version 5.
+There may some lessons that show alternatives in ECMA-262 version 5, such as a new getter and setter mechanism.

 These scripts will be tested with Mozilla Spidermonkey and Mozilla Rhino.